6.1 Finding out if you have passed the assessment

 6.3 If you do not pass the registration assessment

-If you are unsuccessful at a registration assessment sitting, we will send you a guidance booklet with your results.
+If you are unsuccessful at a registration assessment sitting, we will send you guidance with your results.
 This explains the appeals system, and preparing to sit the assessment again.

 You may also find it helpful to contact support organisations, like Pharmacist Support who can help you work out your next steps.